 Lifting weights is a great way to enhance your overall fitness, gain strength, and perform better athletically.
 But when it comes to weight lifting, can you be too young to start?
 People of all ages can lift weights, even younger children.

 So am I too young to start lifting weights?
-The short answer to this question is no, probably not.
-If you are old enough to look up the answer to this question, then you probably have the necessary maturity to start lifting weights.
-This is a crucial point: lifting weights safely requires that you are aware of the dangers, know how to pace yourself, and are willing to learn proper technique.
+The answer to this question is: the crucial point is that lifting weights safely, requires that you are aware of the dangers, know how to pace yourself, and are willing to learn proper technique.

 As mentioned there are a few dangers to lifting weights at an early age, as younger people may not possess the necessary knowledge to do it right, so keep reading.
 In this article, we’ll examine how a young person can start lifting weights, what age you can get started, and what the pitfalls to avoid are.

 Now, a person of just about any age who is willing to take this into consideration is a good candidate to start lifting weights.
-Later in this article, I will give you the information that you need to start lifting weights safely, and make your weight training work for you, no matter your age.
+Later in this article, I will give you the information that you need to start lifting weights safely and make your weight training work for you.

 Should a 12-Year-Old Lift Weights?